-We all agree email marketing is one of the top drivers of customer engagement, yielding the highest potential ROI of all marketing channels.
-We continue to see enterprise businesses investing more and more into email marketing, but are they optimizing their email efforts to improve deliverability?
+It’s not news to us (nor likely to you) that email marketing is one of the top drivers of customer engagement, yielding the highest potential ROI of all marketing channels.
+Marketing departments are often building entire budgets around email marketing — but are they optimizing their email efforts to improve deliverability?

-Most ISPs (internet service providers) utilize machine learning to determine how they should filter inbound mail.
+Nearly all major mailbox providers (MBPs) utilize machine learning to determine how they should filter inbound mail.
 Their primary goal is to ensure their users are happy, by delivering “wanted” mail to the inbox and keeping everything else out — whether it’s never delivered or filtered to spam.
-So it’s not necessarily that users aren’t engaging with email as often, but rather that ISP filters are becoming more aggressive — often filtering messages that users want to see in their inbox to the spam folder.
+These filters monitor user engagement and sender reputation in real time to determine how mail is routed on their networks.